lgatto/lgatto.github.io/_pages/cbio-who.md

   unit.
 He runs the CBIO group and teaches bioinformatics in the Facutly of Pharmacy and Biomedical Sciences (FASB).

-- **Axelle Lorit** is a senior researcher at the de Duve Institute.
+- **Axelle Loriot** is a senior researcher at the de Duve Institute.
+Since 2001, she was part of the group of epigenetics led by Charles De Smet.
+She recently shifted to bioinformatics, focusing on transcriptomics and epigenetics.
+She developed algorithms to identify aberrant transcripts induced by DNA hypomethylation in tumor cells, and DNA hypermethylation events linked to overlapping expression.

-- **Theo Killian** has joined the group in February 2019 as a bioinformatician and data analyst.
+- **Theo Killian** is a bioinformatician and research programmer at the de Duve Institute.
+Theo transitioned from biochemistry to bioinformatics and has developed computational protein design protocols at the KUL Biomolecular Modeling Lab.

 ## Remote members